*Note: both forms must be completed when applying.

 • Melissa Wegman 12/31/25

-• Caren Laverty 12/31/23
+• Caren Laverty 12/31/26

-STSAB (SEWAGE TREATMENT SYSTEM APPEALS BOARD)
+SEWAGE TREATMENT SYSTEM APPEALS BOARD (STSAB)

-PURPOSE: The Sewage Treatment System Appeals Board provides a forum for land owners to appeal decisions of the Board of Health related to household sewage treatment systems.
+PURPOSE: The Sewage Treatment System Appeals Board provides a forum for landowners to appeal decisions of the Board of Health related to household sewage treatment systems.

 ESTABLISHING AUTHORITY: Ohio Revised Code, Section 3718